mdn/content/files/en-us/glossary/vendor_prefix/index.md

 ## API prefixes

-Historically, vendors have also used prefixes for experimental APIs.
+Historically, browser vendors have also used prefixes for experimental APIs.
 If an entire interface was experimental, then the interface's name was prefixed (but not the properties or methods within).
 If an experimental property or method was added to a standardized interface, then the individual method or property was prefixed.

 ### Interface prefixes

 Prefixes for interface names are upper-cased:

-- `WebKit` (Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers (including Firefox for iOS); basically, any WebKit and Chromium based browser)
+- `WebKit` (Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers (including Firefox for iOS); basically, any WebKit and Chromium-based browser)
 - `Moz` (Firefox)
 - `O` (Older, pre-WebKit, versions of Opera)
 - `MS` (Internet Explorer and Microsoft Edge, before Chromium)